 FooGallery PRO Commerce includes a Gallery Blueprint setting, which allows you to use one or more galleries as a master template for other galleries.
 Any gallery using the blueprint will adopt the same settings as the Gallery Blueprint.

-Note that this settings has been called the Master Gallery, but we are currently relabelling this – we believe that Gallery Blueprint is more accurate and helps provide more clarity on what this feature allows you to do.
+Note that this setting was called the Master Gallery, but we have relabelled this – we believe that Gallery Blueprint is more accurate and helps provide more clarity on what this feature allows you to do.

-When you set up a Blueprint or Master Gallery, you will create and style a gallery, choosing specific settings for your gallery.
+When you set up a Blueprint Gallery, you will create and style a gallery, choosing specific settings for your gallery.
 You will then set this as your blueprint – in other words, it is a template that you can use for any other galleries on your site.
-You can then set other galleries to use the blueprint, meaning these galleries will inherit all of the same settings.
+You can then set other galleries to use the blueprint, and thereby inherit all of the same settings.

 Below is a guide to using this feature.